 Help with quitting

-Preparing to quit smoking?
+Preparing to become smoke free.
 It can be hard to get started.
 Read NHS 10 self-help tips to stop smoking for some useful ideas to help make it easier.

 Looking after yourself

 Getting more active can help you quit and improve your mood by releasing good chemicals in your brain.
 Find out more on our Get Active page.

 Watch what you eat but don’t be too hard on yourself.
 Foods that are as close to their natural state as possible help your body to flush out toxins.
 Read more about a healthy diet.

 Quitting smoking doesn't have to be a stressful experience.
 In fact releasing yourself from nicotine addiction can reduce your overall stress and improve your wellbeing.
 Read our tips on coping with stress.

 Vaping to quit smoking